rajshah0904/Liquicity/COLLABORATOR_SETUP.md

-# TerraFlow Collaborator Setup Guide
+# Liquicity Collaborator Setup Guide

-Welcome to the TerraFlow project!
+Welcome to the Liquicity project!
 This guide will help you set up the necessary database and test users to start contributing to the project.

 ## Quick Setup (Recommended)